Departments

 Marshall ISD is located in Marshall, Texas, in upper east Texas, 40 minutes from Shreveport, La., to the east and just over two hours from the Dallas/Fort Worth metroplex to the west.
 Marshall is located at the intersection of three major highways -- Interstate 20 and State Highways 59 and 43.
 Historic Caddo Lake is located less than 20 minutes to the northeast of downtown Marshall, and the city is also just a short drive from Lake o' the Pines to the northwest.

 MISD includes a total of eight campuses to serve students in grades Pre-K through 12th grade.
 The district has one pre-kindergarten campus (Marshall Early Childhood Center); four K-5 elementary schools (David Crockett Elementary, Price T. Young Elementary, Sam Houston Elementary and William B. Travis Elementary); one junior high school serving students in grades 6-8; and Marshall High School, serving students in grades 9-12.
-In 2019, MISD opened a charter school, Marshall Early Graduation School, to assist students who seek to graduate with a high school diploma at an accelerated pace.
+In 2019, MISD opened an alternative education accountability campus, Marshall Early Graduation School, to assist students who seek to graduate with a high school diploma at an accelerated pace.

 In 2018-2019, MISD opened "Little Mav Academy," a daycare facility to serve the needs of district staff and students with children ages newborn - 4 years.
 The daycare is now open to the public and includes an education-based curriculum similar to that of Marshall Early Childhood Center, which is MISD's Pre-K/Head Start campus for district 3-4 year olds.